NSombekke/Logic-LLM/blogpost.md

 We employ open source large language models (LLM) to convert natural language into Linear Temporal Logic (LTL) tasks based on the attributes in the planning domain. **(Mention the methodology for prompting)**

 Consider the Natural language command $\mu$ : *Without stepping outside the orange room, go to landmark one*, where the terms *orange room* and *landmark one* belong to the predicates in the predetermined planning domain.
-Using the LLM to translate $\mu$ into an LTL formula in CNF $\phi_{\mu}$ = F(landmark_1) & G (orange_room), and its associated Determininistic Finite state Automaton $M_{\phi}$.

 From the given context, the LLM is able to identify and determine the relevant predicates such as the room and/or floor description.
+We use the LLM to translate $\mu$ into an LTL formula in CNF $\phi_{\mu}$ = F(landmark_1) & G (orange_room), and consequently employ a python module (**source**) to find its associated Determininistic Finite state Automaton $M_{\phi}$.

-Large language models are predominantly trained on natural language and may encounter difficulties when processing text transcriptions of Linear Temporal Logic (LTL) formulas.
+Since Large language models are predominantly trained on natural language and may encounter difficulties when processing text transcriptions of Linear Temporal Logic (LTL) formulas.
 The syntax of LTL (e.g. U and F) is quite different from typical natural language constructs.
 To address this distribution shift, a study [X] proposes creating a "canonical" representation that aligns more closely with natural language.
 In the prompt we ask the LLM to turn $\mu$ into an intermediate 'canoncial form' before mapping the the sentence into an LTL formula.

 ------
 **Example Prompt**